ddmitov/perl-executing-browser/README.md

 Features
 ----------------------------------------------------------------------------------------

+* Can execute CGI scripts locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
-PEB is capable of executing long-running scripts - i.e. scripts running for arbitrary long time, far beyond any server timeouts for CGI or FastCGI scripts.
+* Can execute long-running scripts - i.e. scripts running for arbitrary long time.
+Output can be displayed in the same or in a new window.

-PEB exposes some desktop functionalities, which are accessible from special URLs and currently are: open file, open folder and close browser.
-File to open and folder to open are accessible for every script as environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
-Printing current page by clicking a special URL is also supported.
+* Can open a file or a folder on the local file system using special URLs.
+Selected file or folder are accessible for every locally executed script as environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
+* Can print current page by clicking a special URL.
+* Browser can also be closed by clicking a special URL.
+* Can open local documents and start user-specified programs.
+* Can load Perl modules from directory when they are not installed system-wide.
+* Can start local webserver (Mongoose) and load scripts and pages from localhost.
+* Can load a predefined website and be used as a site-specific browser or a client for a web service.
+* Can ping local and remote web servers and notify when network connectivity is lost.
+Local webserver is automatically restarted if accidentally terminated.
+Local webserver is shut down simultaneously with the browser.
+* (Highly) configurable from INI file.
+* Can be used in fullscreen mode, frameless mode or fixed size window.
+100% of the browser screen area is dedicated to web interfaces; unobtrusive context menu.
+* System Tray Icon & Menu with baloon messages.
+... to be continued

 History
 ----------------------------------------------------------------------------------------